 Other Tooth Replacement Options

-The traditional methods to replacing one missing tooth are with a dental bridge or a removable partial denture.
+The traditional methods of replacing one missing tooth are with a dental bridge or a removable partial denture.
 A bridge is a fixed dental restoration that we make using two dental crowns on both ends.
 We attach the replacement tooth in between them.
-To accommodate a dental bridge, the two adjacent teeth will need to be ground-down.
+To accommodate a dental bridge, the two adjacent teeth will need to be ground down.

 Learn More About Our Dental Implants